Intervention

 WF1995913 Shaped 2024 Classcraft blog batch2 20

-These intervention strategies can be administered by the classroom teacher or other specialists based on ongoing assessments of individual progress.
-And because RTI is designed to support students in both general education and special education classrooms, it provides a framework for individualizing instruction without the need for disruptions to their learning.
+These intervention strategies can be delivered through specialized intervention programs or administered by the classroom teacher or other specialists based on ongoing assessments of individual progress.
+Because RTI is designed to support all students, it acts as a bridge between Tier 1 and special education classrooms, providing a framework for individualizing instruction without disrupting learning.

 Tier 1: High-quality instruction and proactive assessment